Walter Elmer Schofield: Personal

 Schofield was close friends with Pennsylvania Impressionist painter Walter Emerson Baum, who named one of his sons Elmer Schofield Baum.

 In July 1915, at age 48, Schofield enlisted as a private in the British Army during World War I. Three months later, he accepted a commission as 2nd lieutenant in the Cornwall Garrison of the Royal Artillery.
-He rose to the rank of captain, and was discharged as a major.
+He rose to the rank of captain, and was discharged with the rank of major.

 After the war, Schofield and his wife lived in Perranporth, Cornwall for several years, and in Otley, Suffolk from 1925 to 1937.
 In September 1937, they purchased "Godolphin House," a 17th-century manor in Breage, Cornwall, which was restored by their architect son, Sydney Elmer Schofield (1901–1983).
 Many of Schofield's late paintings depict the manor and its gardens.
 The couple moved to the smaller "Gwedna House" on the same property in 1941, and gave the manor house to Sydney and his bride.

 Walter Elmer Schofield died of a heart attack at "Gwedna House" on March 1, 1944.
 His body was temporarily buried in England, and after World War II was exhumed and reburied in Philadelphia, at the Church of St. James the Less.
 His wife Muriel, who survived him by 16 years, was buried beside him.
 Sydney designed their gravestone.
 In addition to being an architect, Sydney was a portrait painter.
 Sydney's widow sold "Godolphin House" to the National Trust in 2007.